lukasbeuster/throwing_shade/README.md

       * `shade_interval_minutes` (int): The frequency of shade simulation in minutes.
 Default is 30 minutes.
       * `combined_shade`, `building_shade` (Boolean): Control whether to simulate combined and/or building shade.
 Combined shade is shade from both buildings and trees.
       * `start_time` (str): Can provide a start time in the 'HH:MM' format if you don't want to simulate from sunrise to timestamp.
+      * `bin_size` (int): The bin size parameter can be used if the dataset is very large and the computation will take too much time.
+It is defined as an integer number of days for setting a maximum difference in number of days from point timestamp to simulation date.

 -----